-BoxEnterprise A Boolean value that specifies whether you are configuring from Box.
-This must be the username of an admin or coadmin.
+BoxEnterprise A Boolean value that specifies whether you are configuring the connector to access Box through a Box Enterprise admin or co-admin account, in order to synchronize the accounts of all managed users.
+Set this parameter to TRUE.
+Username The user ID or login name to use to retrieve information from Box.
+This must be the username of an admin or co-admin.
+MappedSecurity (Optional) To extract security information and add Access Control Lists (ACLs) to documents, set this parameter to TRUE.

-TRUE.

-Username The user ID or login name to use to retrieve information

-MappedSecurity (Optional) To extract security information and add Access

-Control Lists (ACLs) to documents, set this parameter to

-TRUE.

 EnterpriseLoginCantHaveRegex (Optional) A regular expression to restrict the user accounts synchronized by the connector.
 The connector does not synchronize any account where the login name matches the regular expression.
 EnterpriseLoginMustHaveRegex (Optional) A regular expression to restrict the user accounts synchronized by the connector.
 The connector does not synchronize a user account unless the login name matches the regular expression.
 ProxyHost (Optional) The host name or IP address of the proxy server to use to access Box.

-ProxyPort (Optional) The port of the proxy server to use to access
+ProxyPort (Optional) The port of the proxy server to use to access Box.
+For evenue

-Box.

-[MyTask] < "oauth.cfg" [OAUTH]
+[MyTask] < "oauth.cfg" [OAUTH] BoxEnterprise=TRUE

-BoxEnterprise=TRUE
+'''

 Username=admin@my_domain.com

 MappedSecurity=TRUE

 EnterpriseLoginMustHaveRegex=.@my_domain\.com

 ProxyHost=proxy.domain.com

 ProxyPort=8080

+'''